somefunAgba/autosgm/README.md

 + optional lowpass filtering component 'Et' at its output.

+This framework attempts to provide a clearer understanding of the three practical accelerated learning variants of the (Stochastic) Gradient Method (SGM), namely: *Polyak's Heavy ball*, *Nesterov Accelerated Gradient*, *Adaptive Moment Estimation* by presenting AutoSGM as their unifying representation for accelerated learning.

 ### Basic signal-processing and control knowledge:

 + the time-derivative component is most always sensitive to input noise, so should usually be turned off.